iwasnevergivenaname/spotify-evaluation/README.md

 [fork and clone this backend repo to access the model making predictions](https://github.com/iwasnevergivenaname/spotify-backend)

-## about the application
+## features of the application
-this app is just a personal take on Personality Quizzes using the ideology of Moral Alignment from Dungeons and Dragons
+this app can be broken into 3 mini apps: a static collection of pages (about or home page), an app to collect relevant artist data from spotify's api, and a machine learning model built to categorize songs based on track analysis.

 #### how it works
-this app utilizes Spotify's API and OAuth. after a user connect their spotify account to the app, the app makes calls to Spotify requesting information about the Users display information, top Tracks, Artists, and Playlist. using the combined data of those Tracks and Artists, an light hearted judgement is made and returned to the user. this app is meant to be fun, while exploring data visualization.
+utilizing Spotify's API and OAuth, a user connect their spotify account to the app, the app makes calls to Spotify requesting information about the users display information, top tracks, and artists. using the data of the tracks, a light hearted judgement is made and returned to the user. this app is meant to be fun, while exploring a new medium with machine learning.

 #### judgement criteria
 everything is based off of the idea that music falling in specific ranges of data fall into one of these nine categories,